Momentum-Team-20/notes/intro-js.md

 4. **Cut** the _vegetable_ with _several horizontal cuts parallel to the board_.
 5. **Cut** through the _vegetable_ at _right angles to the board_.

-- Each work in recipe vocabulary (chop, mince, saute, boil, etc) contains several sub-steps.
+- Each action word in recipe vocabulary (chop, mince, saute, boil, etc) contains several sub-steps.
 These are _functions_!
 - How you do each of these things is dependent on what you're doing it to (the _arguments_!)

 ---

-You need to **declare** the function first.
+## _Declare_ the function

 ```js
 function sayHello(name) {